duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/06-cross-pro-duck/01_project-report-cross-pro-duck.md

 #  Cross Pro-Duck: Project report {#cross-pro-duck-final-report status=ready}
 ## The final result {#cross-pro-duck-final-result}

 The final best results of the overall algorithm are shown in the videos below.
-As can be seen, it can be possible to achieve a visual-seroing feedback loop in intersection crossing using this alogrithm.
-Unfortunately, this is currently only limited to right turns and to crossing straight.
+As can be seen, it is possible to achieve a visual-servoing feedback loop in intersection crossing using this algorithm.
+Unfortunately, this is currently limited to right turns, crossing straight, and red line approaching/lane following.
 This approach is also currently not very robust.

 Please refer to the [instructions to reproduce](#instructions-cross-pro-duck) to reproduce these results.

 <figure id="cross-right_turn">
-    <figcaption> Succesfull Right Turns.</figcaption>
+    <figcaption> Successful Right Turns.</figcaption>
     <dtvideo src="vimeo:495935292"/>
 </figure>

 <figure id="cross-lane_follow">
-    <figcaption> Succesfull Lane Following with Red Line Approach.</figcaption>
+    <figcaption> Successful Lane Following with Red Line Approach.</figcaption>
     <dtvideo src="vimeo:495954271"/>
 </figure>

 <figure id="cross-straight_turn">
-    <figcaption> Succesfull Straight Crossing.</figcaption>
+    <figcaption> Successful Straight Crossing.</figcaption>
     <dtvideo src="vimeo:495954451"/>
 </figure>

 ## Project Goals {#cross_pro-duck-final-problem-def}